Food is a basic human need. Restaurants transform this experience into an art. Informational technology builds elegant shortcuts to its fulfilment.

 Decision making is biased

 How do you pick an eatery in an unknown area?
 Exactly!
 You need a nudge.
 Did you know you have a key to hungry tourists’ gut instinct?
 Restaurant app developers will help unlock the power of iBeacon technology to turn your passers-by into clients.
 Set up a 50-meter radius for your restaurant, send push notifications, and – voila! – you’ve just made up their minds.
+There isn’t a shortage of location-based app ideas out there.

 Time is money

 Ordering and payment eat up your resources.
 A food ordering app will guide a user through the pick-order-pay process while your staff can start fulfilling the order right away.The Taco Bell app, for one, provides all possible in-premise services including order placement, modification in the menu, and finally, in-app payment without waiting in the queue at POS desk or accountants’ desks.
+Restaurant ordering and payment apps are a blessing for all parties.

 Loyalty is not by bread alone